Mohammad Zahir Shah

 He expanded Afghanistan's diplomatic relations with many countries, including with both sides of the Cold War.
 In the 1950s, Zahir Shah began modernizing the country, culminating in the creation of a new constitution and a constitutional monarchy system.
 Demonstrating nonpartisanism, his long reign was marked by peace in the country which was lost afterwards with the onset of the Afghan conflict.

-In 1973, while Zahir Shah was undergoing medical treatment in Italy, his regime was overthrown in a coup d'état by his cousin and former prime minister, Mohammad Daoud Khan, who established a single-party republic, ending more than 225 years of continuous monarchical government.
+In 1973, while Zahir Shah was undergoing medical treatment in Italy, his regime was overthrown in a coup d'état by his cousin and former prime minister, Sardar Mohammad Daoud Khan, who established a single-party republic, ending more than 225 years of continuous monarchical government.
 He remained in exile near Rome until 2002, returning to Afghanistan after the end of the Taliban government.
 He was given the title Father of the Nation, which he held until his death in 2007.

 Early life

 Prince Mohammad Zahir Khan was born on 15 October 1914, in a city quarter called Deh Afghanan in Kabul in the Emirate of Afghanistan, into the royal Musahiban family, who belonged to the Mohammadzai clan of the Barakzai tribe of Pashtuns.
 He was the son of Mohammad Nadir Shah (1883–1933) and Mah Parwar Begum (d.
 1941).
 Nadir was a senior member of the Mohammadzai clan and Commander-in-Chief of the Royal Afghan Army under King Amanullah Khan.

 Zahir Khan was educated in a special class for princes at Elementary Primary, built in 1904 by the United Kingdom, and Habibia High School, where many subjects were taught in English.
 For his secondary education, he went to the Amaniya High School (built during the reign of King Amanullah by France, where many subjects were taught in French.
 This school was renamed by Nadir Shah as Esteqlal High School) after the fall of King Amanullah.
 Zahir Khan studied at the Infanterie Military School in the winter (school year in Kabul, 21 March to November).
 He was then sent to France for further training.
 He continued his education in France where his father had served as a diplomatic envoy, studying at the Pasteur Institute and the University of Montpellier.
 When he returned to Afghanistan, he helped his father and uncles restore order and reassert government control during a period of lawlessness in the country.
 He was later enrolled at an Infantry School and appointed a privy counsellor, later serving in the government positions of deputy war minister and minister of education.